 Summer is almost here and Megan and Cyd have (yet again!) outdone themselves whipping up a set of events for kids and families to enjoy this summer at the library (not to mention the prizes!).
 Below is a list of the events and deadlines.
 Everything is free and most events and activities require neither registration nor a free ticket – but some do, and you’ll want to get the details below.
-You can register for the summer reading program in person or online (once registration begins on May 28).
+You can register for the summer reading program in person or online.
 Don’t forget to pick up your free gift when you register (children) or turn in your first reading log (teens)!

 READING PROGRAM DATES

 Register for the June High School and July Middle Grade Writers’ Camps.
 More information on writing programs is below.

 Register online and in person at the library for children from birth to those entering grade 6.
 Teens entering grades 6-12 need not register.
 At least one immediate family member of each participating child must have a SELCO library card in good standing.

 Zoomobile Tickets Available